 Make sure your animals are used to being herded, handled or led by a lead rope.
 If the emergency event is the first time you try to get your sheep loaded into a trailer, it could be a disaster.
 All it takes is one animal to freak out and the whole flock is running for cover.

 2. Have a set routine and write it down

 You most likely have a fairly set routine that you go through everyday when caring for the animals.
 Your small livestock are used to this and changing it abruptly can lead to stress.
-If you are suddenly called away for a health emergency, make it easier on the caretaker and your animals by writing down the routine and leaving it somewhere in the barn or feed room.
-Having the written instructions will make your friend or family member more confident during feeding time.
-If you have a goat that busts through the gate, at feeding time, but will return for food, write this down.
+If you are suddenly called away for a health emergency, make it easier on the caretaker and your animals.
+Write down the routine and leave it somewhere in the barn or feed room.
+Having the written instructions will make your friend or family member more confident, during feeding time.
+If you have a goat that busts through the gate, at feeding time,but will return for food, write this down.
 It will save a lot of headache and turmoil.

 3. Have storage of food and water

 The same is true for grain.
 When the feed container gets half empty, buy more.
-We would be able to feed our flocks and herds for a while with the grass and weeds but the change in diet to only this after feeding grain and hay would be an adjustment for their digestive tract.
-I would prefer to do it gradually.
-If a friend or family member had to step in to care for our barnyard, I would hate to have no feed there.
+We would be able to feed our flocks and herds for a while with the grass and weeds.
+The change in diet, to only forage, after feeding grain and hay would be an adjustment for their digestive tract.
+Optimally, any changes should be done gradually.
+If a friend or family member had to step in to care for our barnyard, I would hate to have no feed in the bins.
 In the event of a natural disaster you may not be able to travel to the feed store to buy more feed right away.
 If you always have a few days feed on hand, this will not be a worry for you.